vivekktiwari/gsoc18/README.md

   showSelected=c("showVar1", "showVar2", selector.name="selector.value"))

 ```
-There still new internal functions are too be renamed to which are hard to find and are being used by same name in the environment by both packages.
+There still few internal functions are too be renamed to which are hard to find and are being used by same name in the environment by both packages.

 ------------------------------------